Photographer Locates Couple Captured In Yosemite Cliff Proposal

 “I wish I was able to meet you in person and hug you.
 I’m glad I finally found you to share this special moment with you, thanks for being so awesome, maybe one day we will finally meet in person!”

-Dippel had taken to Facebook and Twitter in search of the couple after he captured their special moment in the background of one of his photos.
-He was waiting to take a picture of his friend when the couple walked out onto the 7,500 foot cliff and the man dropped to one knee.
+Dippel had taken to social media searching for the couple after he captured their special moment in the background of one of his photos.
+He was waiting to take a picture of his friend, Josh, when the couple emerged in the background, walked out onto the 7,500 foot cliff.

-“It’s a super-popular place in Yosemite.
-Really popular for engagements, proposals, weddings,” Dippel told CNN.”There were at least three or four different brides and grooms up there doing their post-wedding photos, so it’s definitely not an uncommon thing to see up there.”

-He took a picture of the proposal — and the one he wanted of Josh — and then went to give the couple the picture.

 Unfortunately, another couple’s trip to the breathtaking overlook with views of the valley, Yosemite Falls and El Capitan came to a tragic end last week.
 Park rangers recovered their bodies after they fell to their deaths from the popular cliff.